moazzamalirind/GCD_BugFlowExperiment/README.md

 First download folders name: Models and Supporting Data.
 Save those folder on your local machine at any desired drive location.
 For example: E:\GAMS\Models & E:\GAMS/Supporting Data.

 **Figure 1**
-1. Downloaded 15 mins observed hydrograph of August 2018 from: https://waterdata.usgs.gov/usa/nwis/uv?09380000
+1. Download 15 mins observed hydrograph of August 2018 from: https://waterdata.usgs.gov/usa/nwis/uv?09380000
 2. Paste the downloaded data in the given Excel file.
 The Excel file named "Hydrographs_Observed_Used" is available in the Supporting Data folder (Supporting Data/Hydrographs_Observed_Used.xlsx).
 Move to the worksheet named "August_2018" and paste the downloaded release data against the time in the blue colored cells.
 You can visulaze the updated hydrograph in the worksheet named "August_2018 (Hydrograph)".